-The Division has a strong and internationally-recognized translational research program in both renal disease and transplantation.
-Members of the Division were successfully awarded and held over $4 million in research support in 2011, including grants from Genome Canada, Networks of Centres of Excellence, the Canadian Institutes of Health Research (CIHR), the Michael Smith Foundation for Health Research (MSFHR), the Kidney Foundation of Canada, and other peer-review agencies, as well as unrestricted industry supported grants, and conventional industry supported trials.
+The UBC Division of Nephrology has a strong and internationally-recognized translational research program in both renal disease and transplantation.
+Members of the Division have successfully secured substantial funding and hold over $5 million in research support annually, including grants from Genome Canada, Networks of Centres of Excellence, the Canadian Institutes of Health Research (CIHR), the Michael Smith Foundation for Health Research (MSFHR), the Kidney Foundation of Canada, and other peer-review agencies, as well as unrestricted industry supported grants, and conventional industry supported trials.

-There are research infrastructure resources committed to divisional research endeavours supported by unique contributions from the BC Provincial Renal Agency and grants from the traditional sources (industry and peer review grants).
+There are research infrastructure resources committed to divisional research endeavors supported by contributions from the BC Provincial Renal Agency and grants from the traditional sources (industry and peer review grants).
 Our Divisional research units are situated at both St. Paul’s Hospital and within the Diamond Center at VGH.
 Staff includes a Research Manager, Ms. Katy Vela.
 The Division is fortunate to have a number of highly-qualified Research Coordinators, spanning diverse backgrounds, and including students.
 The statistical support team includes dedicated staff time from BCPRA, under the leadership of Ms. Ogjnenka Djurdjev.

 The Division has a strong commitment to clinical and therapeutic trials, with many continuing single and multicentre Phase III – Phase IV studies.
 Further integration of the clinical research program will enable the introduction of advanced study methods and trial designs and will permit all members of the Division to become actively involved in the evaluation of new and innovative treatments.